nekeal/platonic-io/CONTRIBUTING.md

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up platonic for local development.
+Here's how to set up platonic-io for local development.

-1. Fork the platonic repo on GitHub.
+1. Fork the platonic-io repo on GitHub.
 2. Clone your fork locally:

-        $ git clone git@github.com:platonic/platonic.git
+        $ git clone git@github.com:platonic-io/platonic-io.git

 3.
   a.
 Using poetry

-    $ cd platonic/
+    $ cd platonic-io/
     $ poetry install -E test
 Above command will create virtualenv for you and install all necessary packages